 The Benefits of Mandatory Grief Counseling & Education

 While not yet mandatory in Minnesota, recent developments like New Jersey’s legislation indicate a growing national trend towards equipping schools with tools for grief support.
-Studies suggest that implementing mandatory grief counseling and education in schools can:
+Studies suggest that implementing mandatory grief counseling and education in schools can offer a variety of benefits and approaches to supporting grieving students.

 - Increase awareness and empathy among students, fostering a more supportive classroom environment.